MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-android-client.md

 ### Third party mobile device management

 Third party mobile device management (MDM) scenarios are also supported.
 In these scenarios, known as *Global Secure Access only mode*, you only need to enable a traffic forwarding profile and configure the app according to the vendor documentation.
-At that point, users can either download the Defender app from the Google Play store or you can deploy the app using your MDM solution.

 ## Deploy Microsoft Defender for Endpoint Android